haraka/Haraka/docs/Plugins.md

 ## Anatomy of a Plugin

-Plugins in Haraka are Javascript files or modules in the plugins/ directory.
+Plugins in Haraka are JS files in the `plugins` directory or npm modules in the node\_modules directory.
-Alternatively they can be npm-style node_modules in either the core node_modules folder, or the folder you gave to `haraka -i <folder>`.
 See "Plugins as Modules" below for more information on this.

+Plugins can be installed in the Haraka global directory (default:
+/$os/$specific/lib/node\_modules/Haraka) or in the Haraka install directory (whatever you chose when you typed `haraka -i`.
+Example: `haraka -i /etc/haraka`

 To enable a plugin, add its name to `config/plugins`.